-ARE 1011 Introduction to Construction Drawing Practices (3)
+ARE 1011 Architectural Woodframe CAD (3)

 This course covers basic instruction in architectural and engineering construction graphics utilizing hand drawing equipment and CAD software, as well as an introduction to the materials of residential construction.
-A set of drawings for a small residence is developed, in keeping with contemporary office practices; 6 hours of studio per week.
+A set of drawings for a small residence is developed, in keeping with contemporary office practices: 6 hours of studio per week.
 [Course fee: \$50]